 But you’re not going to find these individuals at school, your office or the local bar.
-The true masters frequently fly under the radar.
-Invisible to the uninitiated, they get after it while others hit the snooze button.
+True masters frequently fly under the radar.
+Invisible to the uninitiated, they’re getting after it while others are still hitting their snooze buttons.

 Where do you want to go?
-What do you need to get from A to B?
+What do you need to get from here to there?

 Who has walked that path before you?
 Who has the particular set of skills you need?